Matsurikadesu/todo-app/README.md

    `npm install`

-3. Replace the API keys inside public.env with your keys and rename that file to .env
+3. Replace API keys inside public.env with your keys and rename that file to .env

 4. Run the app: